 WHA Executive Office

-The WHA Executive Office is hosted by the University of Kansas and the staff officially consists of the WHA Executive Director (half-time), Executive Assistant (1.0 FTE), and Graduate Assistant (.50 FTE).
-An additional Program Coordinator (1.0 FTE) was added in 2019 to assist the office with overflow projects.
+The WHA Executive Office is hosted by the University of Kansas and the staff officially consists of the WHA Executive Director (half-time), Office and Events Coordinator (1.0 FTE), Outreach and Program Association (1.0 FTE), and a Graduate Assistant (.50 FTE).
 To contact us, please use the following information:

 Attn: Western History Association